-If you’re confused about whether calorie counting is effective or not, then you’re definitely not alone.
+If you’re confused about whether calorie counting is effective, you’re definitely not alone.

 Some insist that counting calories is useful because they believe losing weight boils down to the concept of calories in versus calories out.

 Both sides claim their ideas are backed by science, which only makes matters more confusing.

 This article takes a critical look at the evidence to determine whether counting calories works.

-A calorie is defined as the amount of heat energy needed to raise the temperature of one gram of water by 1°C.
+A calorie is defined as the amount of heat energy needed to raise the temperature of 1 gram of water by 1°C.

 Calories are normally used to describe the amount of energy your body gets from what you eat and drink.

 Calories can also be used to describe the amount of energy your body needs to perform physical tasks including:

-The amount of energy provided by foods is normally recorded in thousands of calories, or kilocalories (kcal).
+The amount of energy that foods provide is normally recorded in thousands of calories, or kilocalories (kcal).

 For instance, one carrot generally provides you with 25,000 calories, or 25 kcal.
 On the other hand, running on the treadmill for 30 minutes generally requires you to use 300,000 calories, or 300 kcal.